13 Mar 2026

 What’s the catch?

-Since the bee-imitating drones are not autonomous, they have not been tested outdoors, and there’s still time before that finally happens!
+Since the bee-imitating drones are not autonomous, they have not been tested outdoors, and there’s still time before that finally happens.
 Therefore, researchers are also emphasizing drone app development for leveraging AI, GPS, and other advanced features for efficient functioning.

-Other Popular Use Cases of Drones Technology
+Popular Use Cases of Drones Technology

 Don’t worry; mentioned below are some real-world examples.
-Take a look!
+Take a look.

 1. Terrain Mapping